Razat94/learn/PowerBI/README-PowerBI.md

 ---------------------------------------------------------- */

-### /* ------------ Lesson 2A - Connections  ------------ */
+-- Subsection : Importing .txt file --

-	Task: Create a blank report & import the bonus text file "example-data.txt" (show them what/where it is)
+	Task: Create a blank report & import the bonus text file "People1.txt" (show them what/where it is)

-	Verify that data has been imported by going to Table View to see the table.
+	Verify that data has been imported by going to Table View to see the table.\

+	Data imported into Power BI is organized as tables.
+	A table is a grid similar to a spreadsheet, where data attributes as columns and records as rows.

-		Data is imported, but note that Report View shows no visuals built yet from our data.
+		NOTE: Data is imported, but Report View shows no visuals built yet from our data.
+		Recall: A .pbix file is still considered a report file, even if you haven’t built any visuals yet.

 	--
 	If the following error shows up: